-$$wx > 1$$ .

-There is a rare and serious disease called Beaver Fever which afflicts about 1 person in 1000.
-Victims of this disease start telling math jokes in social settings, believing other people will think they're funny.

-Doctor Meyer has some fairly reliable tests for this disease.
-In particular:

-• If a person has Beaver Fever, the probability that Meyer diagnoses the person as having the disease is 0.99.

-• If a person doesn't have it, the probability that Meyer diagnoses that person as not having Beaver Fever is 0.97.

-Let B be the event that a randomly chosen person has Beaver Fever, and Y be the event that Meyer's diagnosis is "Yes, that person has Beaver Fever," with \overline{B} and \overline{Y} the complements of these events.

-(a) The description above explicitly gives the values of the following quantities.
-What are their values?

-$$\Pr[B]$$ $\Pr[Y \mid B]$ $\Pr[\overline{Y} \mid \overline{B}]$

-- (b) Write formulas for $\Pr[\overline{B}]$ and $\Pr[Y \mid \overline{B}]$ solely in terms of the explicitly given expressions.
-Literally use the expressions, not their numeric values. - (c) Write a formula for the probability that Doctor Meyer says a person has the disease solely in terms of Pr[B], $Pr[\overline{B}]$, $Pr[Y \mid B]$ and $Pr[Y \mid \overline{B}]$. - (d) Write a formula solely in terms of the expressions given in part (a) for the probability that a person has Beaver Fever given that Doctor Meyer says the person has it.
+There is an unpleasant, degenerative disease called Beaver Fever which causes people to tell math jokes unrelentingly in social settings, believing other people will think they're funny.
+Fortunately, Beaver Fever is rare, afflicting only about 1 in 1000 people.
+Doctor Meyer has a fairly reliable diagnostic test to determine who is going to suffer from this disease: - If a person will suffer from Beaver Fever, the probability that Dr. Meyer diagnoses this is 0.99. - If a person will not suffer from Beaver Fever, the probability that Dr. Meyer diagnoses this is 0.97.
+Let B be the event that a randomly chosen person will suffer Beaver Fever, and Y be the event that Dr. Meyer's diagnosis is "Yes, this person will suffer from Beaver Fever," with \overline{B} and \overline{Y} being the complements of these events. (a) The description above explicitly gives the values of the following quantities.
+What are their values? $\Pr[B] \qquad \Pr\left[Y \mid B\right] \qquad \Pr\left[\overline{Y} \mid \overline{B}\right]$ (b) Write formulas for $\Pr[\overline{B}]$ and $\Pr[Y \mid \overline{B}]$ solely in terms of the explicitly given quantities in part (a)-literally use their expressions, not their numeric values. (c) Write a formula for the probability that Dr. Meyer says a person will suffer from Beaver Fever solely in terms of $\Pr[B]$, $\Pr[\overline{B}]$, $\Pr[Y | B]$ and $\Pr[Y | \overline{B}]$. (d) Write a formula solely in terms of the expressions given in part (a) for the probability that a person will suffer Beaver Fever given that Doctor Meyer says they will.
+Then calculate the numerical value of the formula.
+Suppose there was a vaccine to prevent Beaver Fever, but the vaccine was expensive or slightly risky itself.
+If you were sure you were going to suffer from Beaver Fever, getting vaccinated would be worthwhile, but even if Dr. Meyer diagnosed you as a future sufferer of Beaver Fever, the probability you actually will suffer Beaver Fever remains low (about 1/32 by part (d)).
+In this case, you might sensibly decide not to be vaccinated-after all, Beaver Fever is not that bad an affliction.
+So the diagnostic test serves no purpose in your case.
+You may as well not have bothered to get diagnosed.
+Even so, the test may be useful: (e) Suppose Dr. Meyer had enough vaccine to treat 2% of the population.
+If he randomly chose people to vaccinate, he could expect to vaccinate only 2% of the people who needed it.
+But by testing everyone and only vaccinating those diagnosed as future sufferers, he can expect to vaccinate a much larger fraction people who were going to suffer from Beaver Fever.
+Estimate this fraction.
+Problem 18.20.